richardliu44/remote_install_AV/README.md

 # remote_install_AV
-These scripts are for remotely installing or upgrading ***
+QA/dev tools.These scripts are for remotely installing or upgrading ***